replysam2009/angular-lazy-loading/README.md

-# Angular6Customers
+# Lazy Loading

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.0.8.
+This project is created for performing experiments on lazy loading feature in Angular.

+## Angular Version
+v6.0

 ## Development server